tiktop101/CC-DirectGPU-Mod/README.md

 1. Splits data into 8KB chunks
 2. Computes CRC32 hash for each chunk
 3. Checks if chunk exists in dictionary
-4. Only sends new/changed chunks
+4. Only stores new/changed chunks
-5. Reconstructs full data from hashes
+5. Returns array of hashes to reconstruct data

 **Result:** 90%+ bandwidth reduction for video after first frame!

+**Important:** The dictionary is global and shared across all displays.
+This makes compression even more efficient when streaming similar content to multiple displays.

 ---